 - Barge Engineer

-There were about 10,100 jobs for Ship Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 10,100 jobs in the United States for Ship Engineer.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Ship Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.
+There will be an estimated 1,300 positions for Ship Engineer per year.

 The states with the most job growth for Ship Engineer are Maine, Texas, and South Carolina.
 Watch out if you plan on working in Missouri, Indiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.